Artlicious Colored Pencils

 Another issue that we had was with the color on the barrel and color swatch not matching what came out on paper.
-There are some noticeable color variations so we highly recommend creating your own color swatch before using so that you have a good idea of what the true color being outputted is.
+There are some noticeable color variations so we highly recommend creating your color swatch before using it so that you have a good idea of what the true color being outputted is.

 Now let’s move on to the actual color performance.

-We found that the vividness of color that was produced to be a bit underwhelming.
+We found the vividness of color that was produced to be a bit underwhelming.
 However, it is important to remind ourselves that these are ultra-budget pencils that are designed to compete with the Crayolas of the world, not the Faber-Castells.

 When considering this, the color intensity isn’t all that bad.
 We found that the most intense colors lie in the oranges and reds.
 The grays and blacks can produce some deep color but it will require multiple passes through.

 Wax bloom is about average.
 We noticed that it started to build up as you layer 4+ colors on top of each other.
 This will result in the sort of “sheen” that you are used to seeing with wax bloom.